 - Martin Siepermann

-- Director of the Rights Forum, a Dutch NGO that lobbies the Dutch government and the EU to promote BDS and other punitive measures against Israel.
+- Former director of the Rights Forum, a Dutch NGO that lobbies the Dutch government and the EU to promote BDS and other punitive measures against Israel.

 - Previously worked as Middle East project officer at Interchurch Organization for Development Cooperation (ICCO) and the lobby & campaign coordinator of United Civilians for Peace (UCP).

 - UCP is a platform established by the Dutch NGOs ICCO, Oxfam Novib, Pax Christi, and Cordaid.